 In 2012, I moved from Alberta to the University of Toronto and embarked on the next stage of my development as a food scholar and sociologist.
 In the first three years, I benefited from the wealth of course offerings at UofT and honed my methodological skills.
 Now that I am working through my dissertation, I am grateful for the support and guidance I have both from my supervisor, Dr. Josée Johnston, and from my colleagues at Culinaria, the multidisciplinary Food Research Centre at UofT.
-I have benefited from funding from the Social Sciences and Humanities Research Council of Canada, and also from Culinaria where I was one of their 2016 Connaught Doctoral Fellows.
+I have benefited from funding from the Social Sciences and Humanities Research Council of Canada, the Ontario Graduate Scholarship Program, and from Culinaria where I was one of their 2016 Connaught Doctoral Fellows.

 My doctoral research is currently leading me into the kitchens of families in Toronto (as well as into newspaper articles and national level statistics) to learn about how people negotiate their values and practices around home cooking.
 Many Canadians feel an intense pressure to revive “the family meal” in the wake of perceived social and bodily disruption (the “obesity crisis”, the dissolution of family life etc.).
 I am particularly curious to learn how this pressure affects how families make their food decisions.
 Mostly, I am incredibly excited that my work has taken me down a path where I get to think about and talk to people about food, while sharing their kitchens and their tables.